‘Troubled Families’ or ‘Troubled Bankers’?

 There is no end to welfare in sight; yet welfare is no longer for the poor

-Daniela Tepe-Belfrage, Faculty Research Fellow, Social Sciences, University of Sheffield, & Johnna Montgomerie, Lecturer in Economics, Goldsmiths, University of London
+Daniela Tepe-Belfrage, Lecturer in Sociology, Criminology and Social Policy, University of Liverpool, and Johnna Montgomerie, Lecturer in Economics, Goldsmiths

 As we all know, the 2008 financial crisis exposed major flaws in contemporary financial markets; the continued public-policy response is an unprecedented commitment to open-ended corporate welfare to the financial services sector and, in particular, banks.
 In the UK at last count, the ‘direct costs’ of the initial bail-out is conservatively estimated by the National Audit Office at £1.3 trillion, with other much higher figures measuring ultimate direct and associated costs of the financial crisis.
 Importantly, there is a blank cheque attached to existing public expenditure commitments to the financial services sector because ‘the Treasury retains the unquantifiable ultimate risk of supporting banks should they threaten the stability of the overall financial system again’.